How to Create Teacher Goals That Get Results [Free Template]

 There are lots of online resources that you can access to make sure your professional goals are a success — including Prodigy!

-Prodigy Math is a game-based, adaptive math platform for grades 1 to 8.
-While students are off exploring an exciting fantasy world and answering math questions, you can use your free teacher tools to:
+Prodigy Math is a game-based, adaptive math platform for students in 1st to 8th grade.
+While students set out exploring an exciting fantasy world and answering math questions, you can use your free teacher tools to:

-- Send assessments — Whether you're prepping for a standardized test, sending homework or looking at student skills, Prodigy's assessments features offer ways to customize the content students see as they play and the insights you get.
+• Send assignments — Whether you're prepping for a standardized test, sending homework or looking at student skills, Prodigy's assessments features offer ways to customize the content students see as they play and the insights you get.

-So if your goals are to help students have a fun math experience, or deliver three formative assessments before the end of your unit, sign up for a free teacher account and create an assessment today.
+So if your goals are to help students have a fun math experience, or deliver three formative assessments before the end of your unit, Prodigy can help you do that in a touch of a button!

 This SMART roadmap will place you leaps and bounds ahead of the curve.

-Now you can set teacher goals with more confidence and clarity, in a way that will have a real impact on your calling as an educator.
+Now you can set own goals with more confidence and clarity, in a way that will have a real impact on your calling as an educator.

 Sign up for your free Prodigy teacher account today to access tools for differentiation, get student insights and help your class love learning math.
-Created for students in grades 1 to 8, Prodigy Math is aligned to curricula in the United States and around the world.
+Created for students in 1st to 8th grade, Prodigy Math is aligned to curricula in the United States and around the world.

 What are you waiting for?
 Join today!